jesussalgado372/WeatherSprint/README.md

  12/16 got the majority of the layout done
  12/17 started to get the api to work
- 12/18 adjusted the layout more to match the figma and adjusted the api to update certain areas for the user */
+ 12/18 adjusted the layout more to match the figma and adjusted the api to update certain areas for the user 12/19 after getting feedback I made adjustments to make the favorite items be clickable and make it so that the search only works for US cities
+*/

 // Brandon Van Horn Review: Well Designed and close to the figma i like the hover on the days for more info very clean!